eamaster/quakeweather/CONTRIBUTING.md

 # Contributing to QuakeWeather

 Thank you for your interest in contributing to QuakeWeather!
-This document provides guidelines and instructions for contributing.

 ## Code of Conduct